plebbit/plebbit-js/README.md

   avatar?: Nft
-  flair?: Flair // (added by moderator or author) not part of the signature, mod can edit it after comment is published banExpiresAt?: number // (added by moderator only) timestamp in second, if defined the author was banned for this comment }
+  flair?: Flair // (added by moderator or author) not part of the signature, mod can edit it after comment is published banExpiresAt?: number // (added by moderator only) timestamp in second, if defined the author was banned for this comment
+  subplebbitKarma: {['replyScore' | 'postScore']: number} // the total karma of the author inside the subplebbit }
 Wallet {
   address: string